 The different types of POS systems

 There are three main types of POS systems:

 1. Standalone POS terminals: These are the most basic type of POS system, which typically includes a cash drawer, receipt printer, and barcode scanner.
 Some standalone POS terminals also come with a built-in customer display.

-2. Integrated POS systems: These systems are more advanced than standalone POS terminals, as they include additional software that can be used for tasks such as inventory management and customer loyalty programs.
+2. Integrated POS systems: These systems are more advanced than standalone POS terminals, as they include additional software like Bepoz that can be used for tasks such as inventory management and customer loyalty programs.
 Integrated POS systems typically come with a touch screen display and may also include a built-in credit card reader.